Darr3n2GG/The-Convoy/README.md

 ## Installation

-To play The Convoy, Python and Pygame is required.
+To play The Convoy, Python and Pygame are required.

 1. Install Python (if required): [python.org](https://www.python.org/).